KentenRoth/100DaysOfCode/README.md

 Today went better than yesterday.
 I ended up changing the design to something that I could knock out.
 I'm not giving up on what I wanted to do, and I will find a way to build out a carousel in React.
 After I finish off the website, I am working on I plan on building out an entire project for an image carousel in React.
 That way I will have the components when needed for future projects.
 I spent today brainstorming ideas for things I can build in JS/React to help me improve my skills.
 I want to start with easier projects and then work my way to more difficult projects.

 ---

+Day 22

+Today I spent a lot of time reading different blogs about random things.
+I did spend some time looking up how to make the carousel that I want to make.
+I am looking to avoid using video tutorials now and moving towards reading blogs for information.
+Tomorrow night I will knock out the rest of the photo site I have been working on.
+A lot of the stuff I will have to do is going to be getting it mobile ready.
+As long as things go smoothly, I do not think it should take a lot of time, but a lot of times coding does not get smooth.

+---